Sean-Leishman/PairwiseTurnGPT/README.md

 For easy comparison, the original TurnGPT model has been cloned in this repository within the `gptonly` folder.
 The `pairwisegpt` folder contains the code for PairwiseTurnGPT.

+> Note: The repository that generated the results for the paper is available on branch [old](https://github.com/Sean-Leishman/PairwiseTurnGPT/tree/old).
+The `master` branch contains refactored code for easier readability and maintainability.

 ## Setup
 Ran and tested on a ubuntu-based linux machine with conda.